 The motorization of Australia was a gradual process.
 According to the Commonwealth Bureau of Census and Statistics, total car and truck registrations in 1924 numbered only 221,285, compared to more than 650,000 in Great Britain and over 15 million in the United States.
 By 1939, total vehicle registrations had grown to around 820,000, with new car and truck registrations for the 1938 fiscal year totaling about 76,500.
-By the outbreak of World War 2, however, Australia still had fewer than 130 motor vehicles for every 1,000 people, compared to about 243 vehicles per 1,000 people in the United States, and only about 25% of Australian households owned an automobile.
+By the outbreak of World War II, however, Australia still had fewer than 130 motor vehicles for every 1,000 people, compared to about 243 vehicles per 1,000 people in the United States.
+Only about 25% of Australian households owned an automobile.

 The ACI deal subsequently collapsed in a flurry of debate over its constitutionality, but by 1944, the Labor government of Prime Minister John Curtin was looking for ways to bolster the Commonwealth’s industrial base, hoping to maintain wartime levels of production and employment after the conflict ended.
 In October 1944, the Department of Post-War Reconstruction’s Second Industry Commission invited major automakers to submit proposals for postwar manufacture of a truly Australian car.

-The Australian government eventually received proposals from five automakers: the Nuffield Organisation (Morris/Wolseley/MG), Standard-Triumph, Chrysler, GM-Holden, and Ford.
-Ford’s plan called for a complete line of V8-powered cars and trucks, based on the 1942 Mercury.
-That proposal was apparently more grandiose than the Cabinet had in mind; for local manufacture to be sustainable, the Second Industry Commission projected that the new car would need to sell at least 20,000 units a year, which demanded something more affordable and fuel efficient.
+The Australian government eventually received proposals from five automakers: the Nuffield Organization (Morris/Wolseley/MG), Standard-Triumph, Chrysler, GM-Holden, and Ford.
+Ford’s plan called for a complete line of V8-powered cars and trucks based on the 1942 Mercury, a proposal that was apparently more grandiose than the Cabinet had in mind.
+The Second Industry Commission had determined that local production would only be sustainable with an annual production volume of at least 20,000 units, which would require something more affordable and fuel-efficient than the big Fords.
 Ford managing director Hubert French may also have erred by asking for AU£850,000 (US$1.7 million) for tooling costs — more than the government was prepared to invest.
-Subsequent negotiations failed to produce a mutually agreeable figure, and the Cabinet finally accepted a proposal from GM-Holden for a more modest six-cylinder car, based on a prototype previously developed (and discarded) in Detroit.
+Subsequent negotiations failed to produce a mutually agreeable figure and the Cabinet finally accepted a proposal from GM-Holden for a more modest six-cylinder car, based on a prototype previously developed (and discarded) in Detroit.

 FROM FORD ZEPHYR TO FALCON